w3c/wai-statements/generator.md

 # Basic Information
 basic_info:
   title: Basic information
-  discription: In this section you can provide the minimal set of information recommended for your accessibility statement.
+  info: In this section you can provide the minimal set of information recommended for your accessibility statement.
 This includes information about your organization, the accessibility standards you applied, and your contact information for feedback.
   # Questions
   # About your statement
   about_statement: